Perryvw/PHPValveKV/README.md

 Thanks to [xPaw](https://github.com/xPaw) for his help and the [ValveKeyValue](https://github.com/SteamDatabase/ValveKeyValue) project for their testcases.

-# Typed version available
-This library is available with typed properties on the [typed-at-php7.4](https://github.com/Perryvw/PHPValveKV/tree/typed-at-php7.4) branch.
-This version will only work with php version >= 7.4!
+This library uses typed properties, and requires PHP 7.4 or higher.

 ## Usage
 ```php